CognisynAI/Mission/README.md

 We are building a simulation/game about the future of our planet and AI, bringing together nature, humans, and AI, to create a global simulation/game based on life centered AI.
 In our divided world we are unable to address the global challenge of our collective future.
 Through play we can create a new way for people to relate to science and nature, to give nature and people a voice in the future of our planet and AI, and put the tools of prediction in everyone's hands, so we can design a better future for our planet and AI together.

 **Game Objective:**
+A bill of Rights for the Age of AI.
 Players from around the world collaborate to draft a comprehensive Bill of Rights for Nature and Humans in the context of advanced AI technologies.
 The game will simulate real-world scenarios and challenges, requiring players to negotiate, debate, and reach consensus.

 **Target Audience:** The game will be accessible to a wide range of participants – from farmers, to scientists, policymakers, legal experts, technologists, students, and activists.
 Diversity in participants will enrich the perspectives and solutions proposed.

-**Scenario-Based Gameplay:** Players face various scenarios in partnership with AI agents that impact humans and nature, and build the concepts of life centered AI together.
+**Scenario-Based Gameplay:** Players face various scenarios in partnership with AI agents that impact humans and nature, and build the concepts of life Centered AI.
 These scenarios can range from environmental challenges, ethical dilemmas in AI usage, to socio-economic impacts of AI on different communities.
 Players must navigate these scenarios while drafting the Bill of Rights.

 **Feedback Mechanisms:** Incorporates AI-driven simulation models that can predict the outcomes of certain policies or decisions.
 Additionally, feedback from natural ecosystems (through data on environmental impacts) and public opinion surveys will be integrated to guide decision-making in the game.